daviddodo/sonia_club/README.md

 ## Solution architecture
 ### Entity relationship diagram
 ![ERD diagram](./docs/diagrams/png/erd.png)
-As indicated by the diagram, **contributions are at the heart of the system**, representing donations made by sponsor through tehir contacts.
+As indicated by the diagram, **contributions are at the heart of the system**, representing donations made by sponsor through their contacts.
 The structure makes it easier to track each contribution back to its source - both the sponsor organization and the individual contact involved.

 Contributions also help progress the scientific club's projects and are obtained by club reps, allowing them to be searched through them.

-Additionally, the system simplified the process of tracking follow-ups after a contribution is made ensuring that the club can uphold its commiments and maintain their relationships with the sponsors.
+Additionally, the system simplified the process of tracking follow-ups after a contribution is made ensuring that the club can uphold its commitments and maintain their relationships with the sponsors.

 ### High level class/package diagram